Taxpayers foot bill to supply legislators, army of aides

 In early February, the AP requested details of spending, zeroing in on accounting categories contained in the General Assembly’s report about its own annual budget, which has grown to $362 million, up from $318 million a decade ago.

-There are 97 leased district offices and 122 satellite district offices in the Senate, and roughly 300 district offices in the House.
+There are about 300 district offices in the House and 97 leased district offices and 122 satellite district offices in the Senate.

 Legislative records document in detail the cost of maintaining its roughly 2,200 employees and the statewide network of offices, from mundane needs such as bathroom supplies and coffee to flags, brochure racks and security services.